circles

 The biggest benefit of white stainless steel crowns is that they have the durable component of stainless steel as well as the cosmetic tooth-colored veneer on the front.
 They offer the same benefits as stainless steel crowns, but have a much more natural, tooth-like appearance.

 At the center of the tooth below the enamel and dentin is the dental pulp, which contains nerves, blood vessels, and connective tissue.
 Deep cavities and dental trauma can damage the dental pulp, resulting in tooth pain, swelling, temperature sensitivity, redness, and/or a prematurely loose tooth.
 If the damaged pulp is not treated, infection can occur and then spread beyond the dental pulp, leading to pain and swelling.
+Anytime a pediatric pulp therapy is performed, a full coverage crown is recommended to protect the nerve treatment.
 Fortunately, there are pulp therapy options for these damaged dental pulps.

 A pulpotomy is used for baby teeth that are decayed to the nerve.
 It involved removing the top part of the nerve, and placing a healing medicine on the remaining nerve tissue.
 This allows the tooth to heal until it falls out naturally and is replaced by an adult tooth.